TejasCThakare/Low_Light_Image_Enhancement/README.md

 # Attention-Guided Hybrid Retinex for Low-Light Image Enhancement

-A hybrid attention-guided Retinex model for low-light image enhancement featuring spatial attention mechanisms, guided fusion, and multi-scale refinement with ConvBlock architecture.
+A hybrid attention-guided Retinex model with multi-scale refinement using ConvBlock architecture, guided fusion, and spatial attention mechanisms for improving low-light images.

 ## Installation